BigIskander/Handwriting-keyboard-for-Linux-tesseract/README.md

           every time when program gains focus (after mouseup event inside the window).
           Will not work if option '--skip-taskbar' is set.

+      --return-keyboard...
+          After sending keyboard input program will trigger alt+Tab keypress to return focus back to keyboad's window.
+          Will not work if option '--skip-taskbar' is set.

       --fly-to-bottom...
           At launch program window will fly to the bottom of the screen and resize to screen width.